Czechia vs Kosovo: International Friendly Preview

 What is the head-to-head record between these teams?

 In their last two meetings, Czechia won one and Kosovo won one, with no draws.
-The record is evenly split, indicating neither side holds a clear historical advantage.
+The record is perfectly balanced at 1W each, meaning neither side has a recent psychological advantage.

 AI-assisted analysis based on pre-match form, head-to-head and odds data.
 Not betting advice.